Referencia para agentes

 Final Output Specification:

-You must return an object containing exactly three keys: "segment_label", "primary_barrier", and "retention_strategy".
+You must return an object containing exactly four keys: "segment_label", "primary_barrier", "retention_strategy", and "explanation".

 - segment_label: String (High, Medium, Low, Cold)